An Overview of Workflow in Chef Automate

 Union is the first of the three shared pipeline stages.
 The purpose of the Union stage is to assess the impact of the change in the context of a complete (or as close as possible) installation of the set of projects that comprise the system as a whole.
 Union is where you are able to test for interactions between interdependent projects.
 The phases in Union and the remaining stages in the pipeline are the same: provision, deploy, smoke, and functional.

 If a problem is discovered in Union (it will happen, that is what Union is for), the cooperating teams need to have a conversation about the right fix.
 Sometimes the fix may require a change on a different project than the one that initiated the break.
 To fix the break, you submit a new change through the pipeline.
-Chef Automate is fundamentally a roll-forward system.
+Workflow is fundamentally a roll-forward system.

 If all phases of Union succeed, then the Rehearsal stage is triggered.
 Rehearsal increases confidence in the artifacts and the deployment by repeating the process that occurred in Union in a different environment.